troldal/OpenXLSX/README.md

  - PugiXML
  - Zippy (C++ wrapper around miniz)
+ - Boost.Nowide (for opening files with non-ASCII names on Windows)

 these libraries are included in the repository, i.e. it's not necessary to download and build separately.